MulleFoundation/objc-compat/README.md

 # objc-compat

-#### 🔗 Glue for Objective-C code to support different runtimes
+#### 🔗 Glue for Objective-C code to support different Foundations

 This library adds a few functions to portably write various somewhat tricky topics such as variable arguments calls.

 It is also the place that includes the required runtime headers depending on platform.